UPDATE: IR35 applies to services provided on/after 6 April 2020 (rather than payments made)

-If you are a ‘small’ business no. if you are a ‘medium - large’ business then yes.
+If you are a small business no. if you are a ‘medium – large’ business then yes.
 Unlike the Public Sector Reforms introduced in April 2017, IR35+ will operate a small company exemption.
 Therefore, only medium and large businesses in the private sector who are the End Client will be affected.
 The Government has indicated they will use the criteria already found in the Companies Act 2006 when determining what is a ‘medium-large’ business.
 This means that under IR35+ a business will be considered ‘medium-large’ if it has two or more of the following:-

 - Turnover of more than £10.2m

-- Balance sheet of more than £5.1m
+- The balance sheet of more than £5.1m

 - 50 or more employees

 These financial measurements have to take place every tax year looking back to the previous 2 years.
-If End Client exceeds 2 of the 3 measurements for 2 years in a row then at the beginning of the next tax year, they are deemed a medium-large business and therefore IR35+ will apply.
+If the End Client exceeds 2 of the 3 measurements for 2 years in a row then at the beginning of the next tax year, they are deemed a medium-large business and therefore IR35+ will apply.
 The only way to stay outside of the reforms is to stay small; where the End-Client does not meet two or more of the above financial measurements, responsibility for determining the IR35 status of a contract remains with the Contractor (or Personal Service Company to be exact) and IR35+ does not apply.

 The main reason why medium-large employers should be concerned about IR35 is the new ‘Transfer of Liabilities’ provisions being introduced.
 Instead of the current penalty regime, if the End Client does not follow every step of the reforms and engage with them properly, the End Client can be on the hook for not only the employer NIC but also the Contractor’s own income tax and NIC.
-As you can imagine, End Clients who currently use 100’s if not 1000’s of Contractors (as some private sector organisations do), the fines could run into several hundred thousand pounds, if not more.
+As you can imagine, for End Clients who currently use 100’s if not 1000’s of Contractors (as some private sector organisations do), the fines could run into several hundred thousand pounds, if not more.

 What about Group Companies?